SAP-archive/teched2023-XP287v/exercises/ex2/README.md

 ## Summary

 🎉 Congratulations!
-You've now applied patterns to system groups to reduce infrastructure cost and analyzed how much you can actually save.
+You've applied patterns to system groups to reduce infrastructure cost and analyzed how much you can actually save.

 Continue to - [Exercise 3 - Setup alerts for unforeseen situations](../ex3/README.md)